 Zoom acts as the Service Provider (SP), and offers automatic user provisioning.
 You do not need to register as a user in Zoom.
-Once Zoom receives a SAML response from the Identity Provider (IdP), it checks if this user exists.
+Once Zoom receives a SAML response from the Identity Provider (IdP), Zoom checks if this user exists.
 If the user does not exist, Zoom creates a user account automatically with the received name ID.

 - Business or Education account